Holding a type rating allows you to act as pilot on the type of helicopter specified in the rating.

 This will require an additional application form/information will have to be submitted, and additional requirements may have to be met.
 As such, please refer to the conversion information available on our website in addition to the information on this page.

-- have at least 70 hours as PIC on helicopters; except when the type rating course is combined with an MCC course:
+- have at least 70 hours as PIC on helicopters; and (except when the type rating course is combined with an MCC course)

 - Have passed the ATPL(H) theoretical knowledge examinations.

 - If you are applying for the first type rating course for a multi-pilot helicopter type as a graduate from an ATP(H)/IR, ATP(H), CPL(H)/IR or CPL(H) integrated course and do not meet the requirement of at least 70 hours as PIC on helicopters the type rating will be issued with the privileges limited to exercising functions as co-pilot only.
 The limitation shall be removed once you have: